NA-59 Chakwal-cum-Talagang: 2018–2023: NA-65 Chakwal-II

+2024–present: NA-59 Chakwal-cum-Talagang

 Election 2002

 General elections were held on 10 October 2002.
 Muhammad Faiz, an independent candidate, won by 101,664 votes.

 Election 2008

 The result of general election 2008 and by-elections on 20 October 2010 in this constituency is given below.

 Result

 Muhammad Faiz Tamman succeeded in the election 2008 and Sardar Mumtaz Tamman succeeded in By-elections and became the member of National Assembly.

+By-Election 2010

 Though Faiz Tamman resigned in 2010 due to degree issues.
 By-elections were conducted in Na-61 on 20 October 2010.
 There were eight candidates.
-The front two runners were Sardar Mumtaz Khan Tamman (votes=104739) & Sardar Mansoor Hayat Tamman (votes=37978).
-Mumtaz tamman won the by-elections by a very huge margin and is MNA NA-61.
+The front two runners were Sardar Mumtaz Khan Tamman & Sardar Mansoor Hayat Tamman.
+Mumtaz tamman won the by-elections by a very huge margin and became MNA NA-61.